Updated: April 21, 2026

 It also works well for couples managing shared finances.
 YNAB supports multiple users on one account, so both partners see the same budget in real time.
 When one partner makes a purchase, the other sees the category update immediately.

 YNAB is not the right fit if you want automation to do most of the work.
 If your goal is a system that runs in the background — syncing accounts, categorizing transactions, and tracking your net worth with minimal input — a tool with stronger automation is a better match.
-For a comparison, the Monarch Money review covers how a cash-flow approach handles automation differently.
+The Monarch Money review covers how a cash-flow approach handles automation differently for users who want less manual engagement.

 The key question: Do you want to be actively involved in every budget decision, or do you want a system that handles most of the tracking automatically?
 YNAB is built for the former.
-If you want the latter, start with a more automated tool and consider YNAB once you have a solid budgeting foundation.
+If you want the latter, start with a more automated tool and consider YNAB once you have a solid budgeting foundation in place.

 Getting Started With YNAB